efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB2/U1LAB2.md

 **Directions**:

-- Take a moment change the some of the styles we've already added.
+- Take a moment to change some of the styles we've already added.
+Keep in mind the audience that will see this page and adjust accordingly.
 Maybe the images are too small or big for your taste.
 Maybe the margin and padding feels a bit off with the new colors you picked.
 Maybe you want the main image to have some shadow as well.
 Do what feels right to match your creative vision.
 - Checkout [this page](https://www.w3schools.com/css/css_font_google.asp) and see if you can implement some uniquely customized fonts onto the fan page.
-- We already added some shadow to the features on the page, but use this resource for ["on hover" effects](https://www.w3schools.com/csSref/sel_hover.asp) so that the shadow only appears when the mouse hovers over the feature. ( HINT: you will have to create a separate rule with the selector `.feature:hover`).
-Once you do, see if you can use the same resource to customize the links at the bottom of the fan page.
+- We already added some shadow to the features on the page, but use this resource for ["on hover" effects](https://www.w3schools.com/csSref/sel_hover.asp) so that the shadow only appears when the mouse hovers over the feature. ( HINT: you will have to create a separate ruleset with the selector `.feature:hover`).
+Once you do, carry this concept over and see if you can use the same resource to customize the links at the bottom of the fan page as well.
-- Tricky!
-Have you ever hovered over something with your mouse on a website and watched it change in someway?
-Do a search for "hover in CSS" and see if you can apply some dynamic changes to your webpage.
-HINT: start with something really obvious to check that it works before scaling it back.
-- Super Tricky!
+- Spicy!
 Do a search for "css animation" and see if you can have the features slide into the page as you scroll.

 **Reflection Questions:**